apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 is slightly alterred to now require a successful authentication event before additional devices can be registered by the user.
 This change is only applicable if CAS is configured to allow multiple device registrations.

+### Password Reset with Multifactor Authentication

+Password reset operations will require and activate multifactor authentication before password reset instructions can be shared with the end-user.
+This behavior is configurable and the setting is turned on by default.

 ### Docker-based Integration Tests

 The following docker containers, used for integration tests, are now upgraded: